hamogu/doc/source/indetail/rsp.rst

 pulse height spectrum calculated using |marx|’s internal redistribution function, will be renamed to ``pha.dat.BAK``.
-Figure `figrmf`_ shows the pulse height spectra obtained from folding the thermal spectrum simulation from  :ref:`samplemarxsimulations` through RMFs for an ACIS frontside and backside illuminated CCD.
+Figure `figrmf`_ shows the pulse height spectra obtained from folding the thermal spectrum simulation from  :ref:`sect-ex-ACISCCD` through RMFs for an ACIS frontside and backside illuminated CCD.

 By default, marxrsp will process all events in the specified simulation